Joeltronics/wordlebot/README.md

 This solver is much faster if it has fewer possible solutions it needs to look for.
 So in the end, I made it aware of the solutions list.
 But I left an option to run the original solution-list-agnostic idea, using the `--agnostic` argument.
-I may revisit the default behavior in the future.
+I may revisit which is the default behavior again in the future.

+Running `--benchmark` under the current default behavior (`-l 6`, which limits the search space to 1,000,000 combos per guess):
+* Without `--agnostic`, solves 100% (out of 50 puzzles), with an average of 3.46 guesses, worst case 5, average time 10.8 seconds per puzzle on my laptop
+* With `--agnostic`, still solves 100%, but the average goes up to 4.20 guesses, the worst case 6, and the average time 12.9 seconds (mostly due to needing more average guesses)

 ### Why do green letters appear yellow, and yellow letters appear grey?

 This seems to be a problem with the default Windows Powershell colors.
-Using cmd or WSL should give you the correct colors.
+If using Windows, using cmd or WSL should give you the correct colors.